junahmkh/LLM_agent_for_datacenters/README.md

 The components within a data center and their associated data sources inherently demonstrate relationships.
 For example, there is a direct connection between a submitted job and the compute node it utilizes.
 To address these challenges and leverage these relationships, we can encode the domain knowledge of data centers using a knowledge graph.
 This approach allows us to model and understand the intricate relationships between data sources, enabling more efficient data management and analysis.

+## Ontology for ODA
+We developed the following ontology for ODA, which will serve as the schema for our Knowledge Graph.

 ![Ontology for Operational Data Analytics in Data centers](images/ontologyV1.7.png)

+##

 | **No.** | **Prompt**                                                                                  |
 |---------|---------------------------------------------------------------------------------------------|